gigachad-script/eslint-config/README.md

 **manually:**

-create a `.eslintrc.json` file at root and fill it with
+create a `.eslintrc.json` file at root (or edit an existing one) adding the following to it:

 ```json5 {.line-numbers}
 {